krystofhenzl/english-for-designers/02-first-impression/index.md

 ## My background

-<! -- Maybe a photo of yourself? -->

 ![Krystof Henzl, night photo, staying in front of statue, looking cool](krystofhenzl.jpg)

 I focus on design that is smart, clear, and working.
 My job is to help you sell your products, whatever they are.